An Overview of Cubist

 would be either t or f since the value given by the formula is either true or false.

 If the value of the formula cannot be determined for a particular case, the value of the implicitly-defined attribute is unknown.
-For example, consider a car with a value `?' for the attribute cylinders.
-It is then impossible to find the value of engine displacement per cylinder so this attribute would also have an unknown value.
+For example, consider a car with a value `?' for the cylinders attribute.
+The displacement per cylinder cannot then be calculated, so the implicitly-defined attribute displ/cyl would also have an unknown value.

 Dates, times, and timestamps